 One excess per claim

 We're open for business in all the usual ways.
 Find out how we're helping customers at this time by visiting our Coronavirus hub.

 Why choose Ageas?

-- We provide insurance to over 5 million motor, home, travel and business customers.
+- We provide insurance to nearly 5 million motor, home, travel and business customers.

 - You can make a claim 24/7 with our UK based, award-winning^^ claims service.

 - Committed to Excellent Customer Service - ServiceMark accredited by the Institute of Customer Service.

 - Rated excellent on Trustpilot - with over 7000 customer reviews.